 1. Booking a band at the last minute

-Many assume a band will always be available… Wrong!
-Wedding bands and live groups for private parties are often booked 6 to 12 months in advance.
-Waiting too long means fewer options and sometimes higher prices.
+Many people think a band will always be available… Wrong!
+Good bands for weddings and private parties are often booked 6 to 12 months in advance.
+Waiting too long means risking fewer choices, paying more, and not adequately anticipating logistical challenges.

 2. Not setting a budget in advance